Eyap53/UnityTemplate_URP/README.md

-# Unity Template - URP
+# Unity Template - Beta - URP

-A template to start a Unity project with the URP rendering pipeline.
+A template to start a Unity project with the beta version and the URP rendering pipeline.

 It already has :
 - gitignore configured.